AlexiWolf/wolf_engine_old/README.md

 - **Capable:** Build anything from small prototypes and game jams to full-featured production releases.
 - **Flexible:** Allow users the freedom to bring their own tools and customize the engine to fit their project's needs.
 - **Stable:** Utilize Rust's powerful type system and good BDD / TDD practices to squash bugs before they appear.
-- **Capable:** Provide 2D and 3D support and many more useful features.
 - **Light:** Every module except the core module is optional, so if it's not needed it won't be included.
 - **Fast:** Code should strive to run as fast as possible.
 - **Cross-Platform:** Run on as many platforms as possible.